Cherreads

 Shivi leaned back with a grin.
 "We're just saying, Aveer.
 People don't lose sleep over someone unless they feel something."

-I shook the thought off, pretending to focus on the whiteboard.
+He shook the thought off, pretending to focus on the whiteboard.

-Reyansh elbowed me lightly.
+Reyansh elbowed him lightly.
 "See?
 You're blushing."

-"I'm not," I said too fast.
+"I'm not," Aveer said too fast.

 Shivi laughed softly.
 "Whatever you say, Mr. Denial."

-Their jokes shouldn't have mattered.
-They were ridiculous.
+Their jokes shouldn't have mattered, they were ridiculous.

 The evening sky was pale gold when classes ended.

-I'd picked up a few medicines from the pharmacy nearby, stuffed them in my bag along with a small parcel of food.
-Shivi and Reyansh walked beside me, chatting about random things, how boring the lecture was, how the canteen samosas were getting smaller every day.
+Aveer had picked up a few medicines from the pharmacy nearby, stuffing them in his bag along with a small parcel of food.

 Shivi grinned.
 "And you say you don't care about him."

-I unlocked the room - Aarav was sitting on the bed, reading through his notes, his hair still damp from a shower.
+Aarav was sitting on the bed, reading through his notes, his hair still damp from a shower.

 "You brought guests?"
 Aarav asked dryly.